Partner visas

 Choosing between 309, 820 and 300 when you met online

-• 820 onshore if the applicant is in Australia on a substantive visa and is married, has a registered relationship in a state Home Affairs recognises, or has 12 months of cohabitation.
+820 onshore (applicant in Australia) if the applicant holds a main visa and is married, has a registered relationship in a state Home Affairs recognises, or has lived together for 12 months.

-• 309 offshore if the applicant is offshore and is married, or willing to marry overseas.
+309 offshore (applicant outside Australia) if the applicant is married, or is willing to marry overseas.

-• 300 (Prospective Marriage) if the applicant is offshore, unmarried, the wedding has to happen in Australia, and the couple has met in person (Yucesan).
+300 (Prospective Marriage) if the applicant is outside Australia, unmarried, the wedding has to happen in Australia, and the couple has met in person (Yucesan).

 Travel: passports, boarding passes, accommodation

-Order full-passport copies for both partners, every page including blanks, because stamp pages are the cleanest record of entries and exits.
-Keep boarding passes, e-tickets and visa grants for each country visited.
-For accommodation, prefer bookings in both names; where only one name is on the booking, include payment records showing the other partner contributed.
-Travel insurance in both names is small but useful corroboration.
-Transaction records during each visit (credit-card statements, roaming charges, restaurant receipts) show you were actually together rather than overlapping in the same city.
+Get full copies of both passports, every page including the blank ones, because the stamp pages are the cleanest record of who entered and left where.
+Keep boarding passes, e-tickets and visa grants for each country you visited.
+Book accommodation in both names where you can.
+If only one name is on the booking, add payment records showing the other partner chipped in.
+Records of money spent during each visit (credit-card statements, roaming charges, restaurant receipts) show you were together and sharing your days.
+A photo in front of a landmark only proves you were both in the same city.

 Communications: WhatsApp, WeChat, iMessage and call logs

-Export the entire chat history, not a sample.
-WhatsApp: Settings, then Chats, then Export Chat.
-Produce the full chronological log as a .txt file with media as a separate folder.
-Then write a covering index that explains the length and date ranges so the case officer can spot-check ("pages 1 to 8: first month, app-based; pages 9 onwards: WhatsApp after we met in person in September 2024").
-Curated screenshots look performative; full exports look honest.
-WeChat is harder to export cleanly; screen recordings or backup tools are the usual workaround, and the lack of a WeChat archive is a common gap for Australian-Chinese couples.
-Include FaceTime and Zoom call logs across multiple months: the pattern (frequency, time-of-day across time zones, duration) is often more probative than content.
+Export the whole chat history.
+A sample won't do.
+In WhatsApp: Settings, then Chats, then Export Chat.
+Save the full log in date order as a .txt file, with media in a separate folder.
+Then write a short index that explains the length and date ranges, so the case officer can spot-check ("pages 1 to 8: first month, app-based; pages 9 onwards: WhatsApp after we met in person in September 2024").
+Hand-picked screenshots look staged; a full export looks honest.
+WeChat is harder to export cleanly.
+Screen recordings or backup tools are the usual workaround, and a missing WeChat archive is a common gap for Australian-Chinese couples.
+Include FaceTime and Zoom call logs too: the pattern (how often you called, the time of day across time zones, how long the calls ran) often says more than the content does.

 The 12-month de facto rule for online-met couples